saleor/saleor-docs/docs/dashboard-catalog.md

 #### 3. Add Optional Search Engine Preview Content

-Click [[Edit Website SEO]] to add a description.
+Click [[Edit&nbsp;Website&nbsp;SEO]] to add a description.
 If you do not add unique SEO content, details will be taken from the General Information field.

 > **Help search engines find your products**
 >